Why should you care about your user satisfaction/customer satisfaction?

 The more satisfied your customers are, the easier it gets for you to nudge them to leave you a review.

 As a matter of fact, reviews also impact your SEO ranking.
 Google considers that the more reviews and testimonials you have, the more relevant it is for them to feature your brand on relevant search terms.
-Use a tool such as Nightwatch for rank tracking and time will tell.

 Aside from that, upselling existing customers becomes a no-brainer, and you increase profitability.